Dean: David Dynak

 - Creative review in the form of an audition, portfolio review or other evaluation

-Formal acceptance into specific degree programs or emphases may be contingent on successful academic and creative work, assessed following completion of foundation courses in the major.
+Formal acceptance into specific degree programs may be contingent on successful academic and creative work, assessed following completion of foundation courses in the major.

-- CAM recommends that undeclared students seeking entry into areas that do not identify a review process for entry into the major identify their areas of study quickly since programs are designed sequentially and many courses are offered in the fall or spring only.
-CAM recommends that students begin their major sequence of courses in the fall, as many spring-only courses require fall courses as prerequisites.
+- CAM recommends that undeclared students seeking entry into areas that do not identify a review process for entry into the major identify their areas of study quickly, as programs are designed sequentially and many courses are offered fall or spring only.
+Fall starts in the major are recommended.

 - Students may be accepted on a provisional basis for specific programs, with full acceptance pending satisfactory completion of foundation course work and successful review by departmental faculty.